MrNinja008/AdvancedLeaderboards/README.md

 # AdvancedLeaderboards
 A Leaderboard & Statistics Plugin for Pocketmine-MP (3.0.0 and above)

-- If you have any suggestions/ideas/questions go [here](https://github.com/Rushil13579/AdvancedLeaderboards/issues) or contact me on discord at **Rushil#2326**
+- If you have any suggestions/ideas/questions/bugs go [here](https://github.com/Rushil13579/AdvancedLeaderboards/issues) or contact me on discord at **Rushil#2326**
-- If you find any bugs you can report them [here](https://github.com/Rushil13579/AdvancedLeaderboards/issues)

 ## Features